 Types of ARMs

-There are three main types of ARMs: hybrid, interest-only and payment-option.
+Along with these common loan terms, there are three main types of ARMs: hybrid, interest-only and payment-option.

 Hybrid ARM

 A hybrid ARM is the traditional adjustable-rate mortgage.
-The loan starts with a fixed interest rate for a few years (usually three to 10), then the rate adjusts up or down on a preset schedule, such as once per year.
+The loan starts with a fixed interest rate for a few years (usually three to 10), and then the rate adjusts up or down on a preset schedule, such as once per year.

 Interest-only ARM